 The university's emblem shows Thailand's constitution, in the background a dharmachakra, the buddhist wheel of law.
 It represents both buddhist values and those of democracy.
 As an honourable act, at the university's 70th birthday in 2004, a ten bath coin with the Thammasat emblem was emitted.

 From the foundation on, the philosophy of the university was to 'teach students to love and cherish democracy'.
-The philosophy involves the idea that the people have to be provided with education, which was limited in the founding time merely to the nobility.
+The philosophy involves the idea that also the common people have to be provided with education, which was limited in Siam until then merely to the nobility.

 As the university's father Pridi Banomyong is revered, of who is a statue erected on Tha-Phrachan Campus, close to the Chao Phraya River banks.
 Every year, Pridi's birthday is officially celebrated and students bring flowers and garlands to the memorial.

-Faculties are law, politics, diplomacy, economy, trade, accountancy, sociology, journalism, masscommunication and more.
+Faculties are law, politics, diplomacy, economy, trade, accountancy, sociology, journalism, mass communications and more.
 In 1986 the university gained a new campus about 40km north of Bangkok (Rangsit) with faculties for natural sciences, technology and medicine.
 Meanwhile, most of the teachings happen out there.

 Nowadays, Thammasat University has four campuses in other cities, what is Pattaya, Lampang, Udon Thani and Narathiwat.

 Thammasat University is a member of LAOTSE, an international network of leading universities in Europe and Asia.
-There are numerous cooperations between Thammasat and European universities, like Sciences Po and HEC Paris, the university Lund, Nottingham, Cologne, Hamburg, Karlsruhe, Bielefeld, Munich, Darmstadt and more.
+There are numerous cooperations between Thammasat and European universities, like Sciences Po and HEC Paris, taking part in it are the universities of Lund, Nottingham, Cologne, Hamburg, Karlsruhe, Bielefeld, Munich, Darmstadt and more.

 In World War II, the campus was used as an internment place for civilians from western countries who fought against the axis powers.
-The Thai guards rather protected the interned from Japanese abuses.
+The Thai guards, it's said, rather protected the interned from Japanese abuses.
 The university also served as the secret headquarter of the Seri Thai (free Thai) movement, a resistance movement against the Japanese presence in Thailand.